Upskilling Scotland's Civic Society

 She is a qualified Scottish Mental Health First Aid trainer and her specialist area of work is developing and delivering mental health and wellbeing programmes.

-This training is available as in-house online training for your own staff
+This training is available as in-house or online training for your own staff

-We will be happy to arrange an online session of this course for up to 12 of your staff, at a time that suits best for you.
-The costs can be as low as £40 per attendee.
-For a no-comitments chat contact us on email@example.com or call 07415 652 522
+We will be happy to arrange an online or classroom session of this course for up to 12 of your staff, at a time that suits best for you.
+The costs can be as low as £25 per attendee.
+For a no-comitments chat contact us on firstname.lastname@example.org or call 07415 652 522

 If you would like to chat with us about a course before booking email us at email@example.com or call us on 07415 652 522